Safety Culture Development

 Keeping hands clean is one of the most important steps we can take to avoid getting sick and spreading germs to others.
 On average, healthcare providers clean their hands less than half of the times they should.

-Telling a compelling story about the importance of hand hygiene can help employees think about how they choose to help prevent infections.
+Telling a compelling story about the importance of hand hygiene can help employees think for themselves about how they choose to help prevent infections.

 Collaboration Between Facilities, Nursing, Compliance, and Safety to Maintain Accessible Emergency Equipment